Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 • Build habits you can dedicate your time to - for instance, you can adopt a pet, take up arts and crafts, or anything that keeps you occupied and content.

-• Finally, stay committed to your ongoing care.
-This may include ongoing therapy/counseling, medication management, and recovery meetings.
+• Finally, stay committed to your ongoing recovery meetings, peer support, and healthy routines.

 Early recovery is going to be challenging.
 Even after rehabilitation (rehab), you might need that bit of structure and support to navigate these tricky waters of early recovery, where you are transitioning back to independent living.
 To make this easier, you can opt for a sober living home that offers you a substance-free, structured, and communal living environment where you can relax and focus on your recovery along with other residents who are on a similar path as you.